cleterrier/SIM-stuff/Hifi-SIM batch/README.md

-This is a Matlab script for HiFi-SIM that allows for batch processing of raw SIM data inside a folder.
+This is a Matlab script for HiFi-SIM that allows to batch process raw SIM data files inside a given folder.
 It will process single-image tif files and stack files.
 It is compatible with raw SIM images as a series of planes (order: phases, angles) and as a 3x3 (phases, angles) mosaic (raw format from the Nikon N-SIM microscope).
 It can output the reconstructed widefiled images, classical Wiener reconstruction, and HiFi-SIM reconstruction.
 To use, place the HiFiSIM_NC_batch.m and imgsave32seq.m files in the "Main_fun" folder of the HiFi-SIM Matlab code [available as a supplement](https://www.nature.com/articles/s41377-021-00513-w#Sec15) to the Hifi-SIM article:

 Gang Wen, Simin Li, Linbo Wang, Xiaohu Chen, Zhenglong Sun, Yong Liang, Xin Jin, Yifan Xing, Yaming Jiu, Yuguo Tang & Hui Li.